barchart/alerting-service-public/docs/content/quick_start.md

 ### Web Application

-A single-page HTML application allows you to configure, start, stop, edit, delete, and monitor alerts.
+A single-page HTML application allows you to dynamically construct, save, start, stop, edit, delete, and monitor alerts.

 You can find the source code here: